AliMehraji/Documents/posts/python-multistage-offline-dockerfile.md

 EOF
 ```

-- Install Shared and common packages in all stages
+- Install Shared and common packages in all stages.

-   1. in the package installation there is no need to install recommended packages, this reduces the image size
+  - In the package installation there is no need to install recommended packages to reduces the image size.
-   2. after installation, for the sake of size image there is need to remove packages downloads. </br></br>
+  - After installation, for the sake of size image there is need to remove packages downloads. </br></br>

 ```docker
 RUN apt-get update && apt-get install -y --no-install-recommends \